rieckpil/talks/testing-spring-boot-applications-demystified/slides/content.md

 - Useful for integration tests that verify the whole application but not for testing a time manipulation service class works as expected
 - Start with unit tests, see if sliced tests are applicable and only then use @SpringBootTest

+### Testing Pitfall 2: @MockitoBean vs. @MockBean vs. @Mock

+- Might be complex
+- @MockBean is a Spring Boot specific annotation that replaces a bean in the application context with a Mockito mock
+- New @MockitoBean annotation is a Spring Boot specific annotation that replaces a bean in the application context with a Mockito mock
+- @Mock is Mockito only for unit tests
+- Golden Mockito Rules:
+  - Do not mock types you don't own -> e.g. Framework Boundary
+  - Don't mock value objects -> e.g. DTOs
+  - Don't mock everything
+  - Show some love with your tests

-### Testing Pitfall 2: JUnit 4 vs. JUnit 5 Pitfall
+### Testing Pitfall 3: JUnit 4 vs. JUnit 5 Pitfall

 - Usually transition period, old projects have not time to fix tech debt, let alone test tech debt
 - Browsing through the internet for solutions, you might find test setups that are for JUnit 5